 As described in my book, synchronicity offers us a window into the way our inner and outer worlds combine to help point us to our destiny.

 Wishing you the best of synchronicity!

-Synchronicity: Empower your life with the gift of coincidence, is now released in the US, UK and Australia.
+Synchronicity: Empower your life with the gift of coincidence, was released in 2015.
+The 2nd edition, The Positive Psychology of Synchronicity Enhance your mental health with the power of coincidence, was released in August 2019 (See book launch for 2nd edition).
 It’s about harnessing the power of striking coincidences to enhance your life meaning and purpose.
-It is available at Amazon, numerous bookshops and by pre-order.
+It’s available at Amazon, numerous bookshops and by pre-order.
 Further blogs and information about the book are available at www.synchronicityunwrapped.com.au.